chadsec1/decoyim/THREAT_MODEL.md

 #### Network-based attacks

 The network can see a lot of different things, and in many cases will also be able to modify data.
 Finally, the network can execute denial of service attacks.
-CoyIM primarily mitigates these risks by using TLS for all connections, and by using Tor as much as possible.
+DecoyIM primarily mitigates these risks by using TLS for all connections, and by using Tor as much as possible.
 The encryption of both Tor and TLS stop both attacks against the confidentiality of the content, but also against the integrity.
 Finally, denial of service attacks also becomes harder to mount, since Tor increases the difficulty in targeting a specific user.